 However, technology has adapted.
 Now, as you know, performance is smooth and almost undetectable.
 Rarely will a driver run into issues with the shifting mechanisms on their automatic transmissions.
 These vehicles are two-pedal designs and considered much easier to manage than manual transmissions.

 Automatic transmissions benefit from greater efficiency on many levels.
 Brad Williamson works at Daimler Truck North America as the powertrain marketing manager.
 He speaks to the updates that automatic transmissions offer, and how he thinks that a driver really can’t match the automatic transmission’s power.

 “Information is key.
 If you designed both the engine and the transmission, then they can ‘talk’ to one another and share critical information, like what the driver wants, the fuel map, the load, the grade, and what the engine is trying to do,” he says.
 “The transmission can manage all this information and deliver the best performance possible given all those criteria.

 A driver just can’t do that consistently.
 Even if they had all that information, they couldn’t process it and manage the shifts to deliver the same level of performance an automatic transmission can.”

 Semi-trucking is seeing advances even still with that performance.
 Complete powertrain integration is going to be coming to automatic transmissions, which means that that information he mentioned is going to be shared in order to get the best fuel economy possible, at every single point of the drive.

 The director of powertrain sales for Mack Truck is excited about this technology.
 “It all boils down to the electronics,” says David McKenna.
 “When you have Vendor A supplying an engine and Vendor B supplying a transmission, rarely do those two components share 100 percent of their information 100 percent of the time.

 Typically, the transmission in those instances ends up making decisions with about 75 percent of the data it needs to make an optimal shift.”
-With new advances in technology, this conversation is going to drive into the 80 and 90 percent.
+With new advances in technology, this conversion is going to drive into the 80 and 90 percent.